jgardella/compat/README.md

 # compat.js

-Static analysis tool for detecting browser compatibility issues in JavaScript code.
+Static analysis tool for detecting browser compatibility issues in JavaScript and HTML.

 # Usage

-By default, compat will check files ending with `.js` in the current directory.
+By default, compat will check files ending with `.js` or `.html` in the current directory.

 ```
 compat